HLSLDocs/win32/desktop-src/direct3dhlsl-unify/hlsl-obj-rwtexture2darray.md

 # HLSL RWTexture2DArray

-Object for accessing a read-write 2D texture unordered access view.
+Object for accessing a read-write 2D texture unordered access view array.

 You can prefix `RWTexture2DArray` objects with the storage class `globallycoherent`.
 This storage class causes memory barriers and syncs to flush data across the entire GPU such that other groups can see writes.
 Without this specifier, a memory barrier or sync will flush a UAV only within the current group.